Jexa07/ankushKun.github.io/content/timeline.md

 <summary>Year 2017</summary>

 # 🤣 Made HTML tutorials
-- School had HTML and CSS in out curriculum so I made video tutorials and uploaded them on youtube for my friends to learn from 😆
+- School had HTML and CSS in our curriculum so I made video tutorials and uploaded them on youtube for my friends to learn from 😆

 # 💪 Participated in a Cubing Competition for the first time
 - Got an average time around 40 seconds and personal best 34 seconds.
-- Met Akash Rupela the Indian record holder for fastest 3x3 solve 😳
+- Met Akash Rupela, former Indian record holder for fastest 3x3 solve 😳

-# 🧑‍🔬 Got interested into Science made videos on youtube
-- Homemade Litmus paper and indicator solution
-- Theory behind how LIGO detects gravitational waves
-- and more

 </details>